-The illegal process of ‘cleaning’ large amounts of money made as a result of criminal activity is called money laundering.
-This activity can be something like drug trafficking, or funding terrorism.
+Money laundering is the illegal process of ‘cleaning’ large amounts of money made as a result of criminal activity, which is then converted into a legitimate source.
+This illicit activity could be drug trafficking, corruption, embezzlement, gambling, or even funding terrorism.
 Essentially, money obtained from criminal activity is considered dirty, and the money launderers are those who try to make it look clean - knowingly or unknowingly.

 Money laundering is a serious financial crime and most companies in this field have Anti-Money Laundering (AML) policies to prevent it.
 It can have huge effects on various industries such as banking or financial services.
 No one knows the total amount of money laundered yearly, but various organisations have estimated it to be in the hundreds of billions of dollars.

 People have been finding ways to launder money ever since it became a necessity.
 With the help of money laundering, criminals make sure that crime pays.

 The idea is simple - money launderers are given money with criminal origins.
 They need to use any way possible to make it seem legitimate and within the legal economy.
 When it comes to big finance, criminals usually have one of three things in mind: investing, hiding, or using it immediately.
 And from an investigator's perspective, they need to follow the money to understand its origins.
 That's why criminals want to move it further and faster so that it can’t be followed.
 This is the main reason why money laundering takes place.

 Most money laundering strategies and techniques share three basic steps.
 These are Placement, Layering, and Integration.
 Each one of these steps can be extremely complex and complicated because of the activity involved.
 Let's break them down: